Israel–United States relations: U.S.–Israel civilian nuclear deal 2010

-Trump administration (2017–2021)
+First Trump administration (2017–2021)

-Trump was inaugurated as US president on January 20, 2017; he appointed a new ambassador to Israel, David M. Friedman.
+Trump was inaugurated as U.S. president on January 20, 2017; he appointed a new ambassador to Israel, David M. Friedman.
 On January 22, 2017, in response to Trump's inauguration, the Israeli prime minister Benjamin Netanyahu announced his intention to lift all restrictions on construction in the West Bank.

-Former United States Secretary of State Rex Tillerson has said that on May 22, 2017, Benjamin Netanyahu showed Donald Trump a fake and altered video of Palestinian President Mahmoud Abbas calling for the killing of children.
+Former United States secretary of state Rex Tillerson has said that on May 22, 2017, Benjamin Netanyahu showed Donald Trump a fake and altered video of Palestinian president Mahmoud Abbas calling for the killing of children.
 This was at a time when Trump was considering if Israel was the obstacle to peace.
 Netanyahu had showed Trump the fake video to change his position in the Israeli-Palestinian conflict.
-In September 2017 it was announced that the US would open their first permanent military base in Israel.
+In September 2017 it was announced that the U.S. would open their first permanent military base in Israel.

 On December 6, 2017, President Trump recognized Jerusalem as the capital of Israel.
-The US Embassy was opened in Jerusalem on May 14, 2018, the 70th anniversary of the Independence of Israel.
+The U.S. Embassy was opened in Jerusalem on May 14, 2018, the 70th anniversary of the Independence of Israel.

 In May 2018, President Trump withdrew the United States from the Iran nuclear deal a few days after Netanyahu gave a presentation in which he revealed documents that Mossad smuggled out of Tehran, purportedly showing that Iran lied about its nuclear program.
-This was followed by a renewal of US sanctions on Iran.
+This was followed by a renewal of U.S. sanctions on Iran.

-On March 25, 2019, President Trump signed the United States recognition of the Golan Heights as part of Israel, in a joint press conference in Washington with Israeli Prime Minister Benjamin Netanyahu, making the US the first country other than Israel to recognize Israeli sovereignty over the Golan Heights.
+On March 25, 2019, President Trump signed the United States recognition of the Golan Heights as part of Israel, in a joint press conference in Washington with Israeli prime minister Benjamin Netanyahu, making the U.S. the first country other than Israel themselves to recognize Israeli sovereignty over the Golan Heights.
+Israeli officials had lobbied the United States into recognizing "Israeli sovereignty" over the territory.

 In August 2020, Trump, Netanyahu and Mohammed bin Zayed Al Nahyan jointly announced the establishment of formal Israel–United Arab Emirates relations.
-This was followed by Bahrain, Sudan and Morocco establishing relations with Israel through US mediation.
+This was followed by Bahrain, Sudan and Morocco establishing relations with Israel through U.S. mediation.